romagny13/ProxySamples/README.md

 ### And more

-RealProxy, DispatchProxy: class must inherit from MarshalByRefObject (or use interface).
-Tragtes frameworks
+RealProxy, DispatchProxy: class inherit from MarshalByRefObject (or use interface).
+Targets frameworks

 Unity: use proxies MS and more.